Wednesday, August 13, 2025

 Good pointers in the video: that is be personal, not 'automated' by web services.
 But in the fine detail, do technology well.

 Make sure any use of equipment, IT or otherwise is skilled and tested.
 Set up sound gear professionally (no tapping a microphone asking if it is 'on'.
-You should have done a sound check with the panel operator/producer).
+You should have done a sound check with the panel operator/producer before delivering).
 Have people trained and skilled as 'producers'.

-Nevertheless, do your best to make you equipment serve, not lead.
+Nevertheless, do your best to make your equipment serve, not lead.
 If you have no illustrations that add to a particular presentation, talk, speech, training session, don't use PowerPoint!

 Friday, June 20, 2025